We are here to help with the cost-of-living. Visit our guide to access support.

 Warning signs: Poor physical condition, weight loss, dehydration, poor condition of accommodation, inadequate or dirty clothing.

-This may include the use of threats, fear or bribes to take away a vulnerable person’s choices or preventing them from following their own beliefs.
-For children it may be persistent emotional ill treatment conveying that they are worthless or unloved.
+For children, it may be persistent emotional ill treatment conveying that they are worthless or unloved.

 Warning signs: Freedom of movement may be restricted, they may be denied access to aids such as glasses, hearing aids or appear frightened or subdued.